Participatory democracy in the European Union: Limits of the ladder of participation

-It is important to note, however, that Arnstein's ladder of participation does not take into account some central elements of participatory democracy.
+Arnstein's ladder of participation does not take into account some central elements of participatory democracy.
 The Arnstein ladder does not take into account the accessibility of the mechanisms it offers to citizens.
 This is because some of the mechanisms are complex and require a certain amount of expertise in order to be used effectively (e.g. the European Citizens' Initiative or the consultations organised by the European Commission) that some mechanisms may not be considered accessible to the general public.

 In addition to technical complexity, many authors have observed that these mechanisms tend to be instrumentalised by organised civil society actors, by lobbies instead of the average European citizen, and therefore do not represent the views of the ordinary European.
 The ladder also does not take into account the degree of inclusion/ the inclusive nature of the mechanism it offers to citizens.
 The inclusive aspect refers, for example, to the way in which citizens are selected to participate in citizen consultations.